 So what do you do?
 Don’t have your characters say never.
 If someone says in chapter one that they’ll never fall in love, I know I’m most likely in for an “unlikely” love story.
 (One issue I had with the upcoming DELIRIUM by Lauren Oliver is that there’s a lot of time spent reassuring the reader that the protagonist has bought society’s anti-love propaganda hook, line, and sinker…despite having a family predisposition for love sickness…and even after she meets Obvious-and-Rebellious Love Interest Dude.
 Riiiiiight.)

 If you need to introduce significant details and make sure that the reader, not the character, notices them and understands that they’re looking at Something That We All Know Will Be Important Later, here’s an idea: don’t call the character’s attention to it in such an obvious way.
 Describe the new girl, then leave it at that until she pops up again.

 Don’t describe the new girl and then make a point of describing how the narrator doesn’t notice the new girl.
 Plus, that’s a lie.
 You have to notice something to be able to describe it.

-If you need to make your character do something stupid or dangerous because it’s part of your plot, but what they have to do is out of character, like going down Rolf Alley, don’t try and justify their actions with denial, and don’t have them lie to themselves.
+If you need to make your character do something stupid or dangerous because it’s part of your plot, but what they have to do is out of character, like going down Rolf Alley, don’t try and justify character actions with denial, and don’t have them lie to themselves.
 Characters are always smarter, more interesting, and more believable when you give them layers.
 So to make these types of moments read as authentic, don’t be afraid to put a little doubt in the character’s head.